EzequielASoares/Cepheids_Research/summaries/A_machine_learning_approach_to_Cepheid_classification.md

 # 📌 A Machine Learning Approach to Cepheid Variable Star Classification
-**Resumo detalhado do artigo: Aplicação de aprendizado de máquina para classificar Cefeidas usando alinhamento de dados e máxima verossimilhança.**
+**Resumo detalhado do artigo: a machine learning approach to cepheid variable stars classification using data alignment and maximum likelihood.**

 ---